andrew/ultimate-awesome/README.md

 - [noPress](https://github.com/CodinCat/noPress) - A collection of CMSs and Static Site Generators.
 - [awesome-thingsboard](https://github.com/devaskim/awesome-thingsboard) - A curated list of awesome Thingsboard widgets, widget bundles, dashboards, rule chains and custom rule nodes.
 - [awesome-python-machine-learning-resources](https://github.com/HanXinzi-AI/awesome-python-machine-learning-resources) - A collection of awesome machine learning and deep learning Python libraries&tools. 热门实用机器学习和深入学习Python库和工具的集合.
+- [awesome-django-blogs](https://github.com/theArjun/awesome-django-blogs) - List of blogs about Django and related technologies.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
 - [awesome-extjs](https://github.com/abenhamdine/awesome-extjs) - A curated list of ExtJS resources.
 - [awesome-solr](https://github.com/Anant/awesome-solr) - A curated list of Awesome Apache Solr links and resources. .